erpc-io/eRPC/README.md

    confusion.

 ## API notes
+ * MsgBuffer ownership:
+   * Request MsgBuffers are owned/allocated by apps and are never freed by eRPC.
+   * Response MsgBuffers allocated by apps, and are freed by eRPC as soon as they are no longer needed for retransmission.

 ## Short-term TODOs
  * Ensure that credit returns can be sent inline in any transport: We don't